dplanitzer/Serena/Commands/shell/README.md

 If a string is provided as the last argument to the shell then this string is interpreted as the path to a shell script.
 The shell loads the script and executes it.
 The '--command' switch causes the shell to interpret the string as a shell command instead of a path to a script file.
 Multiple commands may be provided in a single string by separating them with a semicolon (';') character.

 #### TYPE [--hex] \<path>

 Prints the contents of the file 'path' to the console.
 Pass the switch '--hex' to print the file contents as a series of hexadecimal numbers.

+#### UPTIME

+Prints the number of milliseconds that have elapsed since boot.